La Conga – 1551 N. Vine

 Hawaiian Paradise

-Hawaiian Paradise opened in April 1937.
-One of its owners was Lorena “Rena” Rogers, an ex-actress and, from 1916 to 1941, wife of actor-turned-director Frank Borzage.
+Hawaiian Paradise opened at 7566 Melrose Avenue on April 7, 1937.
+The owners were Bill Calhaun, George Mason and Lorena “Rena” Rogers.
+Rogers was an ex-actress and, from 1916 to 1941, wife of actor-turned-director Frank Borzage.
 After giving up acting, Rena took many trips to Hawaii, and back in Hollywood would throw huge Polynesian-themed parties with signers and hula dancers to entertain.

 Opening ad for Hawaiian Paradise 4/7/1937.